Theo Walcott: Southampton

 In the 2004–05 season, Walcott starred in the Southampton youth team that reached the final of the FA Youth Cup against Ipswich Town.
 In addition he became the youngest person to play in the Southampton reserve team, aged 15 years and 175 days, when he came off the bench against Watford in September 2004.
-However, he did not play in the Premier League, and Southampton was relegated to the Championship at the end of the 2004–05 season.
+However, he did not play in the Premier League, and Southampton were relegated to the Championship at the end of the 2004–05 season.

 Before the start of the 2005–06 season, Walcott linked up with the first-team's tour of Scotland, just two weeks after leaving school.
 He became the youngest-ever player with the Southampton first team, at 16 years and 143 days, after coming on as a substitute in Southampton's 0–0 draw at home to Wolverhampton Wanderers in the Championship.

 Walcott made his full first-team debut away to Leeds United on 18 October 2005, and became Southampton's youngest senior goalscorer after 25 minutes of the 2–1 defeat.
 He scored again away at Millwall four days later, and yet again in his full home debut against Stoke City the following Saturday.
-His rapid rise to fame also led him to be named amongst the top three finalists for the prestigious BBC Young Sports Personality of the Year award on 11 December 2005.
+His rapid rise to fame also led him to be named amongst the top three finalists for the BBC Young Sports Personality of the Year award on 11 December 2005.